mbalabanov/sql-employees-db/README.md

 ### 3. Report:
 ***How many employees with the first name "Eric" and the last name beginning with "A" do we have in our company?**
 ```
+SELECT COUNT(*) as 'Eric, last name starts with A'
+FROM employees WHERE first_name = 'Eric'
+AND last_name LIKE 'A%'
 ```

 ### 4. Report: